Stooa/Documentation/docs/contributing/translations.md

 You also might want to take a look at the guide for [Translating using Weblate](https://docs.weblate.org/en/latest/user/translating.html).

+When collaborating with translations, Weblate will automatically create a Pull Request in the project repository with all the translations added.

 ## Add a new language

 To add a language that is still not among the Stooa language options: